Carpal Tunnel Syndrome (CTS)

 Some of the more common symptoms of Carpal tunnel syndrome include:

-- Tingling and numbness sensation in the hands and arms.
+- Tingling and numbness in the hands and arms.

-- Initially symptoms of pain and discomfort show up during strenuous activities and after long periods of inactivity like a long night’s sleep.
+- Initially, symptoms of pain and discomfort show up during strenuous activities and after long periods of inactivity, such as a long night’s sleep.

 - A recurring sensation of hands “falling asleep”.